JuanJefry23/JuanJefry23/README.md

 #### Full stack developer
 ![Full stack developer ](https://github.com/hebertdev1/hebertdev1/blob/master/javascript.gif)

-I am a person whom like to discover and learn new things, love to read, love to code, love languages currently improving my chinese and starting soon with russian and what I really enjoy it is to wake me up at 4 am its something amazing.
+I am a person whom like to discover and learn new things, love to read, love to code, love languages currently improving my chinese and starting soon with russian and what I really enjoy it is to wake me up at 4 am its something amazing of course with a good cup of coffee.

 Each day I improve myself as much as I can, not always it is easy but when is done is awesome